 Today, start the trip with Old Delhi and pay the visit at largest mosque of India – Jama Masjid and then Chandni Chowk Market.
 After Old Delhi, proceed to Humanyun’s Tomb this serves as a mausoleum for the Mughal Emperor, Humayun.
 The site reflects Central Asian and Persian styles of Islamic architecture.

-Later, we visit the India Gate, President’s House or Rashtrapati Bhavan and the Parliament House.
-India Gate is a war memorial dedicated to the 70000 soldiers of the British Indian Army who lost their lives during the First World War with names of over 13000 soldiers inscribed in the monument.
+Later, visit India Gate and drive-pass President’s House and the Parliament House.
+India Gate is a war memorial dedicated to the 70000 soldiers of the British Indian Army who lost their lives during the First World War.
 After the 1972 War, a small structure was added known as the “Amar Jawan Jyoti” which consist of a black marble plinth, an inverted rifle, a soldier’s helmet, bounded by four eternal flame, This structure serves as a memorial for the unknown soldiers who have lost their lives in service of the country.

 Post lunch, take a tour of Qutub Minar, which is the tallest brick minaret in the world.
 This UNESCO World Heritage Site is 73-metres high, and this 5-storey structure has a tapering design, with the circumference of the minaret reducing in circumference as we ascend higher.
 The structure’s construction was started by the founder of the Delhi Sultanate, Qutub-Ud-Din-Aibak and Firoz Shah Tughlaq and Sher Shah Suri contributed to additions to this monument.